CAFxX/fastrand/README.md

 <sup>1</sup> there is no atomic variant for Xoshiro256** because its large state is not amenable to a performant atomic implementation.

 <sup>2</sup> the `math/rand` atomic variant is not a pure non-locking implementation, since it is implemented by guarding a `rand.Rand` using a `sync.Mutex`.

+<sup>3</sup> only for platforms where 128 bit CAS primitives are supported.